lpanebianco/Data-Analysis-Assignment/README.md

 # Data Science Professional Certificate - Final Projects

-This repository contains the final projects for the "IBM Data Science Professional Certificate" available on Coursera.
+This repository contains some of the final projects for the "IBM Data Science Professional Certificate" available on Coursera.
+The repository focuses on the final labs implemented by Jupyter notebooks.
 In the following, the descriptions of the many project scenarios.

 ## Tools for Data Science